TechTeam473/techteam473.github.io/index.md

 <h3 class="name">Molly</h3>
 <p class="name-desc">Programmer ⚬ Voice Actor</p>
-Molly is certified in c#.
-She's very talented in computer science, whether it be programming or hardware.
+Molly is very talented in computer science, whether it be programming or hardware.
 She's certified in Python and Java, and she's working on her CompTIA certification.